 Arguably the key benefit of the United Club Infinite Card is that it comes with a United Club membership for as long as you have the card.
 This offers access to United Clubs and participating Star Alliance affiliated lounges.

-A co-branded credit card is one of the best ways to get United Club access, especially when you consider that outright buying a membership would ordinarily cost $550-650 per year.
+Getting the United Club Infinite Card is arguably the best way to get United Club access, especially when you consider that outright buying a membership would ordinarily cost $550-650 per year.

 Here you save $25-125 compared to that price, and you get all kinds of other perks with the card.